 3.3 Accessibility practice and usability outcomes

-Table 3 summarizes how digital accessibility practices influence usability, comprehension, task navigation, and the learning experience.
+Table 3 summarizes how digital accessibility practices influence usability, comprehension, task navigation, and learning experience.
 The findings illustrate that accessibility practices are not only beneficial for students with disabilities but for all learners.
 Studies involving captioned course videos demonstrate improvements in comprehension and retention of material (Dallas et al., 2016), and multi-campus captioning initiatives further show increased focus and continuity in learning (WCET/WICHE, 2016).
 In STEM contexts, accessible mathematical markup such as MathML significantly enhances comprehension and allows independent navigation of equations when using assistive technology (Singh et al., 2024; Penn State, 2023).
 Studies examining screen reader compatibility and accessible keyboard navigation (Ali et al., 2024) highlight reductions in cognitive load and increases in task usability.
 Additionally, institutional dashboards that score and monitor accessibility continue to improve accessibility levels over time (Anthology Ally, 2020).
 Overall, this body of evidence highlights that accessible digital design improves usability and comprehension for diverse learners, reinforcing the principle that accessibility benefits the total learning population rather than a subset.

 Table 3.
 Digital accessibility practices and usability outcomes